lupyuen/lupyuen.github.io/src/blockly.md

 The complete implementation is a huger chunk of Zig, because we need to __handle Errors__. [(See this)](https://github.com/lupyuen/visual-zig-nuttx/blob/visual/visual.zig#L27-L115)

 But it might be hunky dory for Blockly.
-We just need to define one Block for __every Sensor__ supported by NuttX (like BME280).
+We just need to define one Block for __every Sensor__ supported by NuttX.
+(Like BME280)

 And every Block will churn out the __Boilerplate Code__ (plus Error Handling) that we see above.